 Right now in the USA, the SolarWinds hack is being used as a rationale for expanding the government's abilities to spy on US citizens.
 I don't really understand their arguments.
 All I know is we are the only ones even pretending to be interested in protecting our privacy.

-In today's world, everyone needs a good VPN.
+In this environment, everyone needs a good VPN.
 That's why we are here right now, examining ExpressVPN to see if it should be on your shortlist.
 In this ExpressVPN review, we'll look at the pros and cons of ExpressVPN to see if this VPN is worth your attention.

 - Strong security and privacy

-- Secure apps for virtually any operating systems or devices
+- Secure apps for virtually any operating system or device

 - Lightway VPN protocol added for better performance